Anglim/booksummaries/codecomplete.md

 ## Property building metaphor

-A metaphor that works brilliantly in most cases is that of property building.
+A metaphor that works brilliantly in most cases is that of building a property.

-### Property building phases are analagous with software building phases

 To start with, the phases of building a house have numerous paralells with building software: